 By using high-throughput sequencing technology (Next Generation Sequencing, NGS), single-cell whole-genome amplification products are sequenced to obtain thousands of reads (base sequences).
 These are then compared to reference sequences of the human genome to map the reads onto the genome.

-By selecting windows of a certain length, reads within these windows can be counted, thereby serving as the signal value (digital signal) for that window.
+By selecting windows of a certain length, the number of reads within these windows can be counted, thereby serving as the signal value (digital signal) for that window.
 This signal tends to stabilize as the sequencing depth and window size increase.
 These windows with stable signal values are the basis for determining chromosomal abnormalities.
 For a diploid region (or an entire chromosome), if the signal value is 1.5 times the normal value, it can be determined as a duplication (or triploid).
 If it is 0.5 times the normal value, it can be determined as a deletion (or haploid).

 Benefits of Preimplantation Testing